 Is Critical Thinking a skill?
 What are the 5 Critical Thinking Skills?
-Well worrny not all queries of this article are covered in this article.
+Well, worry not all queries of this article are covered in this article.

-Creative and critical thinking is an important part of learning and development.
-Creative and critical thinking skills can help students think more effectively, solve problems, and make better decisions.
+Creative skills and critical thinking is an important part of learning and development.
+Creative and critical thinking skills for students can help them think more effectively, solve problems, and make better decisions.
 This article will explore how to help children develop these skills in the classroom.

 What are Creative and Critical Thinking Skills?